-27. The two mechanisms of the Kyoto Protocol have specific national focal points with slightly different functions.
-The designated focal point (DFP) in JI not only approves the JI projects, including the approval of baseline and monitoring methodologies; they also process the requests for issuance of ERUs for these projects.
-The main task of the designated national authority (DNA) in the CDM is to assess potential CDM projects to determine whether they will assist the host country in achieving its sustainable development goals and provide a letter of approval to project participants in CDM projects.
+- 31. The two mechanisms of the KP have specific national focal points, with slightly different functions.
+The designated focal point (DFP) in JI not only approves the JI projects, including the approval of baseline and monitoring methodologies; but also processes requests for issuance of ERUs for these projects.
+The main task of the designated national authority (DNA) in the CDM is to assess potential CDM projects to determine whether they will assist the host country in achieving its sustainable development goals and provide a letter of approval to project participants in CDM projects. - 32.
+Today, due to the rules of JI and the CDM, some Parties have already established two national focal points: a DFP and a DNA.
+For some Parties, these have been consolidated in the form of a single focal point exercising both roles, which can potentially provide cost-efficiency and coherence in the participation in both mechanisms.